 2. Farmers still depend on offline markets

-Online platforms connect farmers to the market, but they still depend on offline markets for pricing, understand the evolving client needs, find B2B markets, bidding, tap into niche markets and product showcases.
+Online platforms connect farmers to markets, but they still depend on offline markets for pricing, understanding evolving client needs, finding business-to-business (B2B) markets, bidding, tapping into niche markets, and showcasing product.

 3. Young farmers are rewriting the narrative of farming

-Youth farmers are using digital platforms to encourage more young people to join the sector.
-They use digital technology as an evangelist platform to change the stereotype of farming, viewed as designed for older or rural people.
-They also showcase the farming process that more people would understand the rigorous process and now appreciate the work rather than bargain for lower prices.
+Young farmers are using digital platforms to encourage more youth to join the sector.
+They use digital technology as an evangelist platform to change the stereotype of farming, viewed as only for older or rural people.
+They also showcase the farming process so that more people understand the rigorous process and appreciate the work rather than bargain for lower prices.

 4. The farming sector does have barriers for inclusivity

 The farmers here are likely still the exception, not the rule, in Kenya.
-They are relatively early adopters of these digital practices, and as such, are perhaps better educated, more connected, slightly more urban, and slightly more tolerant to risk-taking than other farmers might be.
+They are relatively early adopters of these digital practices, and as such are perhaps better educated, more connected, slightly more urban, and slightly more tolerant of risk-taking than other farmers might be.
 But they are also pioneers, illustrating ways in which platform livelihoods are a possibility for the farming sector.

 Explore the report results on other sectors

-Logistics – Fast-paced work, driven by the algorithm.
+Delivery and logistics: Fast-paced work, driven by algorithms.
 Structured weekly earnings, support in bookkeeping, budgeting, and saving.

-MSEs – Experiences with platform sales (via formal marketplaces, social commerce, paid and free online advertising).
+E-commerce and social commerce: Experiences with platform sales via formal marketplaces, social commerce, paid and free online advertising.

-Crosscutting themes – Reflection on cross-cutting themes around rurality, gender, inclusion for differently-abled people, and fractional work.
+Cross-cutting themes: Reflections on cross-cutting themes around rurality, gender, inclusion for people with disabilities, and fractional work.